Govt. Charges As applicable

 An LLP is managed on the basis of the terms and conditions incorporated in the LLP Agreement through mutual consent of the partners.

-An LLP needs minimum of 2 partners, whereas there in no limit on the maximum number of partners unlike in case of normal partnership firm and a Company.
+An LLP needs a minimum of 2 partners, whereas there is no limit on the maximum number of partners unlike in case of a normal partnership firm and a Company.

 An LLP has the capacity to initiate a legal proceedings against any person or entity in its own name before the court of law.